poppy-project/poppy-docs/06-programing/02-snap.md

 Instead of saving your projects on your web browser, you can save them in Snap! servers ins UC Bercley, called "cloud".
 Moreover, this allow you to share your project with anyone, with a simple HTML link.

 ##### Create an account on Snap! cloud
-Click on the cloud button -> signup.
+Click on the cloud button -> "signup...".
 ![Create account](../img/snap/snap_cloud_1.png)

 Fill the required fields in the popup for signing up.